CFDResearch-HATCH2020/unity-imu-example-game/README.md

 2. Open the Unity Hub app, and skip the install wizard to choose specific installation preferences.
 Alternatively, if you already have Unity installed, navigate to the Installs section of Unity Hub to modify your installation.

 3. Select Android Build support
 	 3a.
 Make sure to add Android SDK and NDK, as well as OpenJDK
+	 3b.
+Alternatively, if you already have the Android SDK and NDK and a Java JDK, you can tell Unity to use those packages.
+Be careful with versioning.

 4. Download or clone the Unity IMU example game from CFDRC GitHub